pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 ```matlab
 plot_LSD_QSM(QSMbc,Leaves);
 ```
-As with LOD, by default, this functions consider all the generated leaves, but it can be tuned to plot only specific intervals of the structural variables.
+As with LOD, by default, this function considers all leaves generated on the QSM, but it can be tuned to plot only specific intervals of the structural variables.
 In this tutorial also the LSD is stationary for the whole tree, so it makes sense to see the leaf size histogram of the whole tree at once.

 ## Exporting to OBJ files